Bjorn Lind

 Working at NORMASH

 Bjorn Lind describes his daily experience at the NORMASH field hospital in 1952.
-He describes the pace of about 60 patients a day that of course depended on the frequency of fighting.
-Even with so many wounded, the unit maintained a 1% death rate.
-He describes one patient with 40 shrapnel wounds.
-These wounds were the majority of the types of cases they saw.
-Bjorn worked on organizing the surgical room to increase efficiency by developing a better process for preparing and recovering patients making use of the limited number of operating tables in a better manner.
+The unit treated about 60 patients a day, depending on the intensity of the fighting, while maintaining a remarkable 1% death rate.
+He recalls one patient with 40 shrapnel wounds, a common case type.
+To improve efficiency, Bjorn reorganized the surgical room, developing a better process for preparing and recovering patients and optimizing the use of the limited operating tables.

 Share YouTube: